jonpchin/gochess/readme.md

 <p>19.
 Players can play against cinnamon chess engine and stockfish chess engine (web workers).</p>
 <p>20.
 Web server runs in Windows and Linux.</p>
 <p>21.
 Forum</p>
+<p>22.
+Daily news feed, contains mostly tech articles but it can be configured to get other types of news.</p>
 <br>
 <p><b>To Do List:</b></p>
 <p>1.
 Chess TV where live games are randomly broadcasted.</p>